mzampetakis/unwordle/README.md

 Response (b|y|g): 	gbybb
 ```

-The process continues until all tries are exhausted, a reply all of `g`s is given, only one possible word matches our
+The process continues until all tries are exhausted or a reply all of `g`s is given or only one possible word matches
-criteria.
+our criteria.

 ```
 Found Solution: 	thick